dividuum/info-beamer/doc/manual.md

 #### has\_next\_frame = video:next()

-Decodes the next frame of the video.
+On the desktop version: Decodes the next frame of the video.
 Returns true, if a frame was decoded or false if there was no next frame.

+On the PI version: Checks, if the current video has more frames available.
+Returns false if the video has ended.
+The PI version does not support single stepping through a video.

+#### video:set\_loop(loop)

+Only available on the PI version: Set the loop flag for video playback.
+By default, the loaded video will not be looped.
+The end of the video can be detected using video:next().
+If `loop` is true, the video will be looped.
+The loop flag can be changed while playback is active.

 #### width, height = video:size()